annamenacher/BLESS/README.md

 For cluster size inference:
 - Software package: FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes)

+## Instructions for Use

+### Reproducibility

+**Code:**

+- Simulation study: example case provided for N=1,000 and lambda=3 (all other studies can also be reproduced by generating additional datasets with 'data_generation.R')
+- Files are listed in order of execution for one single dataset.
+If one desires to replicate the entire simulation study, then execution of scripts for all datasets {1, ... , 100} is required.
+It is recommended to run Firth regression first as it is needed for initialization for BLESS.
+More so, BB-BLESS also requires the output from BLESS as initialization.
+- UK Biobank application: Code to run UK Biobank application with masked lesion data.
+We concatenate the masked nifti files, containing lesion masks, into a NxM matrix, where N represents sample size and M is the number of voxels in the mask, and save the output as a csv file.

 **Creation of figures and tables in the main paper and supplementary material:**

 Paper: